 Here’s a glimpse into the meteorological mind of a cyclist, and the undeniable reasons why checking the forecast might just be your secret weapon on the road.

 It’s a good planning practice

-It’s quite common for cyclists to get caught in the rain, but all of that can be avoided if you pull up a weather app and see what the forecast is showing.
-While there’s always a chance that rain, snow or even a tornado could appear out of nowhere, you have a higher chance of being prepared and not getting caught in the rain by simply checking the weather.
+It’s quite common to get caught in the rain, but all of that can be avoided if you pull up a weather app and see what the forecast is showing.
+While there’s always a chance that rain, snow, or even a tornado could appear out of nowhere, you have a higher chance of being prepared and not getting caught in the rain by simply checking the weather.

 Checking the weather is also a good way of proving yourself as a useful team member if you ride with a group.
 You can check forecasts for multiple areas in your region to determine if there’s a good spot to get in a ride without worrying about inclement weather.

 More reading : How to Lead A Group Ride

 As you rack up the miles on a ride, your body is going to heat up.
 As you coast home, there’s a chance you could get a little chilly.
 And, of course, the weather is going to impact all of that.

 Checking the weather can ensure that you’re wearing the proper clothing and the right amount of clothing.
 This is especially true in places like Colorado, where the weather can change at the drop of a hat as you travel up and down Rocky Mountain bike paths.

 The weather also tends to be more fluid in the spring and fall.
 When you check the weather in those seasons, you might see low temperatures at the beginning of your ride, but things could heat up at the end.
 This allows you to dress appropriately in layers and strip off pieces of your kit as you put on more miles.

 Thankfully, most cycling rain jackets can be stored easily in a jersey pocket or a small pouch that you carry with you.